edgi-govdata-archiving/overview/repo_guidelines.md

 Suggestions for additional components of Readmes:
 * A "How to use" section if the repo's project is a tool or website
-* A link to the [good-first-issue](https://github.com/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue+user%3Aedgi-govdata-archiving) label (this link across EDGI, or a specific link for the repo)
+* A link to the [good-first-issue/help-wanted label][help-wanted] (this link across EDGI, or a specific link for the repo)
 * Highlight "ready" label on issues to mean "this is an issue that is ready to work on and needs an owner"
 * Additional badges at the top, such as code quality indicators
 * "[All contributors](https://github.com/kentcdodds/all-contributors#emoji-key)" listing, following these additional guidelines (example: [web-monitoring-db contributors list](https://github.com/edgi-govdata-archiving/web-monitoring-db#contributors)):